2014 Stockton bank robbery

-On July 16, 2014, three armed suspects robbed a Bank of the West branch in Stockton, California.
+On July 16, 2014, three armed suspects robbed a Bank of the West branch in Stockton, California, United States.
 After taking three hostages, the suspects fled the scene, pursued by officers of the Stockton Police Department (SPD) in an hour-long pursuit that ended in a shootout.
 Over the course of the incident, almost 1,000 rounds were exchanged between police and the suspects.

 Though no police officers or bystanders were hurt, two suspects were killed, two hostages were injured, one hostage was killed by police gunfire, and numerous vehicles and other property were damaged or destroyed.
 A fourth suspect was also arrested after the incident.

 Background

 A Bank of the West branch in Ripon, California, located approximately 26 miles south of 7810 Thornton Road in nearby Stockton.

-Bank of the West is an American financial institution headquartered in nearby San Francisco, operating around 600 branches in the Midwestern and Western United States.
+Bank of the West was an American financial institution headquartered in nearby San Francisco, operating around 600 branches in the Midwestern and Western United States.
 The branch that was robbed was located in northern Stockton, at 7810 Thornton Road.
 July 16 was the Thornton Road branch's final day of business; it was slated to permanently close at the end of the day.

 In 2012, the City of Stockton filed for bankruptcy.
 The Stockton Police Department was greatly affected by the bankruptcy, which stripped them of 100 veteran officers, reduced the quality of their training, limited their ability to purchase equipment, and forced them to replace staffing losses with inexperienced rookies.
 The department also lacked police aviation resources and was required to request air support from other agencies, such as the San Joaquin County Sheriff's Department (SJCSD) and the California Highway Patrol (CHP).
 At the time of the incident however, only two police aircraft were nearby: an SJCSD fixed-wing aircraft with their narcotics unit, and a CHP helicopter based in Auburn, 65 miles away from Stockton.

 The suspects—Pablo Ruvalcaba, Jaime Ramos, Gilbert Renteria, and Alex Martinez—were believed to be part of the Norteños street gang, which was selling methamphetamine in Stockton.
 Investigators had been gathering information and intelligence on Renteria and Martinez in the years prior to the robbery.
 A complaint filed in November 2008 named Renteria and Martinez alongside other defendants for possession of a controlled substance for sale, possession of marijuana for sale, marijuana cultivation, and street terrorism.
 Two of the suspects, believed to be Renteria and Martinez, had robbed the same Bank of the West branch only five months prior, on January 31, 2014.